iotaledger/identity.rs/README.md

-# Zero-Knowledge (ZK)

-The IOTA Identity Framework now supports Zero-Knowledge functionalities, thanks to the [integration](https://github.com/iotaledger/identity.rs/pull/1285) of two key components:

-* **BBS+ Signature Scheme**: This scheme has been integrated through the [ZKryptium](https://github.com/Cybersecurity-LINKS/zkryptium) library, allowing for secure and privacy-preserving credential management.
-* **JSON Web Proof Representation**: The [json-proof-token](https://github.com/Cybersecurity-LINKS/json-proof-token) library implements the JSON Web Proof specification, enabling verifiable claims with selective disclosure.

-For more details on the implementation and how to use these features, you can find the full documentation [here](https://wiki.iota.org/identity.rs/how-tos/verifiable-credentials/zero-knowledge-selective-disclosure/).

 # PQ/T Hybrid
 This repository extends the IOTA Identity framework by implementing both **Post-Quantum (PQ)** and **Post-Quantum/Traditional (PQ/T) Hybrid** cryptographic approaches.
 These approaches address emerging threats to traditional cryptography posed by quantum computing.